Sonic boom: Causes

 There is a rise in pressure at the nose, decreasing steadily to a negative pressure at the tail, followed by a sudden return to normal pressure after the object passes.
 This "overpressure profile" is known as an N-wave because of its shape.
-The "boom" is experienced when there is a sudden change in pressure; therefore, an N-wave causes two booms – one when the initial pressure-rise reaches an observer, and another when the pressure returns to normal.
+The "boom" is experienced when there is a sudden change in pressure; therefore, an N-wave causes two booms – one when the initial pressure rise reaches an observer, and another when the pressure returns to normal.
 This leads to a distinctive "double boom" from a supersonic aircraft.
 When the aircraft is maneuvering, the pressure distribution changes into different forms, with a characteristic U-wave shape.

 Since the boom is being generated continually as long as the aircraft is supersonic, it fills out a narrow path on the ground following the aircraft's flight path, a bit like an unrolling red carpet, and hence known as the boom carpet.
 Its width depends on the altitude of the aircraft.
 The distance from the point on the ground where the boom is heard to the aircraft depends on its altitude and the angle $\alpha$.

 For today's supersonic aircraft in normal operating conditions, the peak overpressure varies from less than 50 to 500 Pa (1 to 10 psf (pound per square foot)) for an N-wave boom.
 Peak overpressures for U-waves are amplified two to five times the N-wave, but this amplified overpressure impacts only a very small area when compared to the area exposed to the rest of the sonic boom.
 The strongest sonic boom ever recorded was 7,000 Pa (144 psf) and it did not cause injury to the researchers who were exposed to it.
 The boom was produced by an F-4 flying just above the speed of sound at an altitude of 100 ft.
 In recent tests, the maximum boom measured during more realistic flight conditions was 1,010 Pa (21 psf).
 There is a probability that some damage—shattered glass, for example—will result from a sonic boom.
 Buildings in good condition should suffer no damage by pressures of 530 Pa (11 psf) or less.
 And, typically, community exposure to sonic boom is below 100 Pa (2 psf).
-Ground motion resulting from sonic boom is rare and is well below structural damage thresholds accepted by the U.S. Bureau of Mines and other agencies.
+Ground motion resulting from the sonic boom is rare and is well below structural damage thresholds accepted by the U.S. Bureau of Mines and other agencies.